yewstack/yew/docs/getting-started/project-setup/using-wasm-pack.md

 rollup ./main.js --format iife --file ./pkg/bundle.js
 ```

-When using a bundler you can omit `--target web`.
+When using a bundler like rollup.js you can omit `--target web`.

 ## Serve